wragge/dfat-documents-web/_volumes/volume-2-1939/11-mr-f-k-officer-australian-counsellor-at-u-k-embassy-in-washington-to-mr-r-g-casey-treasurer.md

   naa_control_symbol: '1'
   naa_series: A3300
   reference: '[FA: AA1975/5, 1939, AUSTRALIA-REPRESENTATION (DIPL.)
 IN WASHINGTON]'
-- naa_barcode: 0
-  naa_control_symbol: ''
-  naa_series: ''
-  reference: '[On 5 December 1938 Casey wrote a personal letter to Officer in which
-    he asked for Officer''s views on upgrading Australia''s representation in the United States (ANL: Officer, MS 2629/1/631).
-The following extract is taken from the reply.]'
 title: Mr F.K.
 Officer, Australian Counsellor at U.K. Embassy in Washington, to Mr
   R. G. Casey, Treasurer
 vol_full_title: 'Volume 2: 1939'